jdub233/vhosts-webrouter-data-temp/README.md

 87 are rules that preserve the path of the original request.
 Path preserving redirects are indicated with a `redirect` directive in webrouter

+Non path-preserving redirects as webrouter rules are in `vhosts-single-redirects/no-asis-maps/`

 ## Multiple redirects

 The remaining 20 htaccess files contain multiple redirect targets for a single host entry.